Showing 1 to 15 of 29 results.

 Ashford Hospital Appeal

-A film by amateur film-maker Dr. Victor Don, advocating the important and costly work carried out by paramedics, doctors, chemists, anesthetists and nurses at Ashford Hospital in Kent during 1937.
+A film by amateur film-maker Dr. Victor Don, advocating the important and costly work carried out by ambulance attendants, doctors, chemists, anesthetists and nurses at Ashford Hospital in Kent during 1937.
 A short narrative sequence opens the film, during which a man is taken to hospital after being hit by a car.